jeroenrnl/zoph/UPGRADE.md

 Copy files
 ----------
-Copy the contents of the php directory, including all subdirs, into your webroot and copy the lang directory into the webroot as well.
+Copy the contents of the php directory, including all subdirs, into your webroot.

      cp -a php/* /var/www/html/zoph
-     cp -a lang /var/www/html/zoph

 Database changes
 ----------------